 Also in 2018, we were awarded the legal status of a European Research Infrastructure Consortium (ERIC).

 As a distributed organisation, we have a central coordinating office (headquarters), located at the Sorbonne University in Paris, France.
 Our national partners, or nodes, are composed of one or more marine stations.
 Each node has a central coordinating team, which is usually located in one of the stations.
-Current members include: Belgium, France, Greece, Israel, Italy, Norway, Portugal, Spain, Sweden and the United Kingdom.
+Current members include: Belgium, France, Greece, Israel, Italy, Norway, Portugal, Spain, and Sweden.